 What is medication compliance?
 It refers to taking treatment as prescribed by a doctor, so as to obtain the full benefit of the medication.
-And, even though at a first glance it might seem like a simple thing to do, it can be a difficult objective to attain.
-Most people that are required to take over 2 medications only do so 67% of the time according to the World Health Organizations.
-The reasons for this are many: from not feeling the effects, money, forgetfulness, ability to get a refill and many more, below we will touch on all of these.
+And, even though at first glance it might seem like a simple thing to do, it can be a difficult objective to attain.
+Most people that are required to take over 2 medications only do so 67% of the time according to the World Health Organization.
+The reasons for this are many: from not feeling the effects, money, forgetfulness, ability to get a refill, and many more, we will touch on all of these.

 Medication adherence is a Big Global Problem